 Meaning, you don’t bully back unless you are a master bullyer yourself.
 I know it sounds strange when I say it that way, but master bullyers will know how to put you down time and time again.

-You probably wouldn’t fight a black belt if you’ve only ever thrown a punch at a pillow, so why would you fight a bully if you’ve not honed your bullying experience for years.
+You probably wouldn’t fight a black belt if you’ve only ever thrown a punch at a pillow, so why would you fight a bully if you’ve not practiced being the bully?

 I probably should have told him, “You know, you’re probably right.
 I guess that makes sense!”
 And while I got him believing that I actually think he’s right, I could have changed the systems around like the phone calls and such, and all of it would have happened without me having to get angry.